Lindsey Vonn Shows Off Her Emerald Engagement Ring with New Fiancé P.K. Subban at VMAs Red Carpet

 The athletes made their recent engagement red carpet official at the 2019 MTV Video Music Awards on Monday night.
 Vonn, 34, also flashed her emerald engagement ring while posing for the cameras with her hockey player fiancé, 30

-PEOPLE exclusively reported the couple’s engagement on Aug.
-23 with both Vonn and Stubban later confirming the news on Instagram.
+PEOPLE exclusively reported the couple’s engagement on Friday, with both Vonn and Subban later confirming the news on Instagram.

 “I said YES!!! 💍❤️Can’t wait to spend the rest of my life with this crazy/kind/handsome/hyper/giving man #heputaringonit #isaidyes,” Vonn captioned a video post of the pair.